PerficientDigital/AEM-Migration-Script/README.md

  - **outXml** - The .content.xml file to which to write the migrated content
  - **replacements** - a map of replacement strings

 Additionally, a .commons.groovy is provided to handle a number of common AEM structures including components, the page metadata and performing replacements.
 See the `templates/content.groovy` template as an example.
+You will need to modify the path to the desired page component for the sling:resourceType when setting the page properties in the groovy template script.